Datavault-UK/automate-dv-docs/docs/walkthrough/wt_hubs.md

 With our model complete, we can run dbt to create our `hub_customer` hub.

-`dbt run --models +hub_customer`
+`dbt run -m +hub_customer`

 !!! tip
-    Using the '+' in the command above will get dbt to compile and run all parent dependencies for the model we are running, in this case, it will re-create the staging layer from the `stg_customer_hashed` model if needed. dbt will also create our hub if it doesn't already exist.
+    Using the '+' in the command above will get dbt to compile and run all parent dependencies for the model we are running, in this case, it will compile and run the staging layer as well as the hub if they don't already exist.

 And our table will look like this: